Christine-horrocks/CV/README.md

 #### University of Kent (Sept '04 - June '08)

-BA Hons European History with a Year Aborad
+BA (Hons) European History with a Year Aborad
 - 2:1
-- Year abroad spent studying at University dAvigion et des Pays de Vaucluse
+- Year abroad spent studying at University d'Avigion et des Pays de Vaucluse

 ## Interests

 #### Climbing
+I am an enthusiastic indoor and outdoor climber.
+I find it is also a wonderful excuse to travel to amazing places.

 #### Cycling
+I commute by bike every day (weather permitting) and enjoy cycling around the city.

 #### Baking
+I am currently working on perfecting the best-ever browine recipe.